Generating the Goeritz group of $S^3$: Introduction

-Although the program is easy to describe, the technical difficulties encountered below are complex.
-Much of the machinery used is new, and then so is the terminology.
-We call the attention of the reader to the Index to this new terminology at the end of the paper.
-One surprise is that much of the argument can be carried out in an arbitrary compact orientable $3$-manifold, as long as every closed surface separates.
-So perhaps the methodology can be useful in understanding stabilized Heegaard splittings of other $3$-manifolds as well.
+Although the program is easy to describe, the technical difficulties encountered below are complex since, in effect, they will involve 4 dimensions of sweep-outs.
+Much of the machinery is new, and then so is the terminology.
+We call the attention of the reader to the Index at the end of the paper for a guide to this new terminology.
+A plausible strategy for a proof is presented in Section \ref{sect:motiv}, including a a rough overview of the final proof in Subsection \ref{subsect:overview} Some of the argument is not restricted to $M = S^3$, so perhaps some of the methodology can be useful in understanding stabilized Heegaard splittings of other $3$-manifolds as well.

+{\bf General Remarks:} All manifolds will be orientable and, unless obviously not, compact.
+We mostly work in the TOP category (locally flat embeddings, homeomorphisms) to avoid discussion of corner rounding, etc. But at several points (see especially Section \ref{sect:balisotopy}) we need results from smooth topology.
+At those points we will work in the DIFF category.
+In these dimensions (two and three) the difference in categories is immaterial, see for example \cite{Moi}.
+Unexplained notation in the statement of a Lemma, Proposition, etc. may well be found in the discussion that immediately precedes it.